HighlanderRobotics/Highlanders-Training/Docs/Architecture/KitbotExampleWalkthrough.md

 ![A screenshot of the context menu to create a new class/command](../../Assets/KitbotScreenshot3.png)

-Select Subsystem and name it DrivetrainSubsystem.
+Select Subsystem and name it `DrivetrainSubsystem`.
 This file is the subsystem file for the kitbot drivetrain.
-It will contain all of the hardware that the drivetrain uses, in this case TalonFX motor controllers.
+It will contain all of the hardware that the drivetrain uses, which in this case are TalonFX motor controllers.
 Other subsystems will contain sensors, solenoids, and more.
 It will also contain methods that we use to interact with the subsystem from the rest of our code.

 Our team names subsystem files using the "NameSubsystem" convention.
 That means that our file should end in Subsystem, so it's clear what it is.
-This will become more important later when we add AdvantageKit into our code.
 The name should also be reasonably short and descriptive.
 `IntakeSubsystem` is a good name.
 `GreybotsGrabberSubsystem` is too long, and `CircleThingySubsystem` is not specific.